oskin1/EncryCore/docs/UtxoSecurityProposal.md

 ## Research

-To find out whether the security overhead achieved by such approach overweights its dawbacks (network load increase), lets take a look at the structure of the most basic type of transaction:
+To find out whether the security overhead achieved by such approach overweights its drawbacks (network load increase), lets take a look at the structure of the most basic type of transaction:

 Payment transaction example (Length in bytes by different components):